firstandthird/wordpress-template-2022/README.md

     $ npm run start

 > **Note**
-> During the `initialize` step, you will be asked for ACF credentials.
-Use the license key for the `username` and the website URL for the `password`.
-> If you don't know the final production URL for the project, use [https://firstandthird.com/] as the password.
+> <br>During the `initialize` step, you will be asked for ACF credentials.
+Use the license key for the `username` and the website URL for the `password`.<br>If you don't know the final production URL for the project, use [https://firstandthird.com/] as the password.

 Several things are handled during this step: